-Conditions attached to Premises Licences and Club Premises Certificates may reflect the concerns of responsible authorities and any other person who have made representations but only where the Licensing Authority considers it necessary to protect children from harm.
-Applications in relation to Premises Licences and Club Premises Certificates must be judged by the Licensing Authority on their individual merits.
+Conditions attached to premises licences and club premises certificates may reflect the concerns of responsible authorities and any other person who have made representations but only where the licensing authority considers it necessary to protect children from harm.
+Applications in relation to premises licences and club premises certificates must be judged by licensing authorities on their individual merits.
 However there are certain factors which would cause the Licensing Authority to consider conditioning the access of children to the premises.
-This is where there is:
+This is where there is

 - for any premises with known associations (having been presented with evidence) with or likely to give rise to heavy or binge or underage drinking, drugs, significant gambling, or - any activity or entertainment (whether regulated entertainment or not) of a clearly adult or sexual nature, there should be a strong presumption against permitting any access at all for children under 18 years.
-Applicants wishing to allow access for children to premises where these associations may be relevant, when preparing Operating Schedules or Club Operating Schedules or variations of those schedules for the purposes of obtaining or varying a Premises Licence or Club Premises Certificate should: - explain their reasons; and - outline in detail the steps that they intend to take to protect children from harm on such premises. - for any premises, not serving alcohol for consumption on the premises, but where the public are allowed on the premises after 11.00 pm in the evening, there should be a presumption against the presence of children under the age of 12 unaccompanied by adults after that time.
-Applicants wishing to allow access when preparing
+Applicants wishing to allow access for children to premises where these associations may be relevant, when preparing operating schedules or club operating schedules or variations of those schedules for the purposes of obtaining or varying a premises licence or club premises certificate should:

-Operating Schedules or variations of those schedules or club Operating Schedules for the purposes of obtaining or varying a Premises Licence or Club Premises Certificate should:
+- explain their reasons; and - outline in detail the steps that they intend to take to protect children from harm on such premises. - for any premises, not serving alcohol for consumption on the premises, but where the public are allowed on the premises after 11.00 pm in the evening, there should be a presumption against the presence of children under the age of 12 unaccompanied by adults after that time.
+Applicants wishing to allow access when preparing operating schedules or variations of those schedules or club operating schedules for the purposes of obtaining or varying a premises licence or club premises certificate should: - explain their reasons; and

-- explain their reasons; and - outline in detail the steps that they intend to take to protect children from harm on such premises. - In any other case, subject to the Premises Licence holder's or club's discretion, the expectation would be for unrestricted access for children subject to the terms of the Act.
-An Operating Schedule or Club Operating Schedule should indicate any decision for the premises to exclude children completely, which would mean there would be no need to detail in the Operating Schedule steps that the applicant proposes to take to promote the protection of children from harm.
-Otherwise, where entry is to be permitted, the Operating Schedule should outline the steps necessary to be taken to promote the protection of children from harm while on the premises.
+- outline in detail the steps that they intend to take to protect children from harm on such premises. - In any other case, subject to the premises licence holder's or club's discretion, the expectation would be for unrestricted access for children subject to the terms of the 2003 Act.
+An operating schedule or club operating schedule should indicate any decision for the premises to exclude children completely, which would mean there would be no need to detail in the operating schedule steps that the applicant proposes to take to promote the protection of children from harm.
+Otherwise, where entry is to be permitted, the operating schedule should outline the steps necessary to be taken to promote the protection of children from harm while on the premises.

-22.19 Exhibition of Films
+23.19 Exhibition of Films